-You will study the eight mandatory units plus selected optional units.
-Amongst other topics you will examine how practitioners can communicate effectively with a range of service users and make sure that any possible barriers to communication are overcome.
-You will have the opportunity to look at the impact of discrimination upon users of service and how practitioners work to promote anti-discriminatory practice when working in health and care settings.
+You’ll study the mandatory units plus selected optional units.
+Amongst other topics, you’ll examine how practitioners can communicate effectively with a range of service users and make sure that any possible barriers to communication are overcome.
+You’ll have the opportunity to look at the impact of discrimination upon users of service and how practitioners work to promote anti-discriminatory practice when working in health and care settings.
 In looking at how to maintain health and safety you will focus on yourself as a worker as well as the users of service and the setting itself.

-You will look at how individuals develop throughout their life stages and the impact of our anatomy and physiology on health and well-being.
-You will be taught by teachers from a range of disciplines and learn about psychological, sociological and biological perspectives on health and social care.
-We investigate users of service of all ages and you will study how practitioners work to maintain the safety and well-being of those they are caring
+You’ll be taught by teachers from a range of disciplines and learn about psychological, sociological and biological perspectives on health and social care.
+We investigate users of service of all ages and you will study how practitioners work to maintain the safety and well-being of those they are caring for.

-There are four examinations which are externally assessed for this course.
-You will be assessed through written and practical assignments and can gain Pass, Merit or Distinction for the eight mandatory units studied.
+There are four exams which are externally assessed for this course.
+You’ll be assessed through written and practical assignments and can gain Pass, Merit or Distinction for the eight mandatory units studied.
 Assignments cover a range of assessment methods, such as essays and reports, presentations, videos, discussions, visual displays.

 Career and progression

-You may apply for positions in a range of care or health services or apply to study at degree level in a related discipline; e.g. nursing, midwifery, occupational therapy or to become a paramedic.
+You can apply for positions in a range of care or health services or apply to study at degree level in a related discipline; eg nursing, midwifery, occupational therapy or to become a paramedic.